SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex1/README.md

 ![image](images/ex1img37.png)

 ## Summary
 You generated a Custom Page SAP Fiori elements app connected to a CAP OData V4 service, added a building block-based table, enriched entities with UI.HeaderInfo and LineItem annotations, configured table features and actions via the Page Editor, and integrated multiple SAPUI5 Integration Cards (List, News, Analytical) driven by manifest descriptors and OData aggregation.
-This demonstrates how Fiori elements building blocks and freestyle UI5 XML can be combined to rapidly deliver a flexible, data-rich, and user-friendly dashboard with minimal custom plumbing.
+This demonstrates how SAP Fiori elements building blocks and freestyle UI5 XML can be combined to rapidly deliver a flexible, data-rich, and user-friendly dashboard with minimal custom plumbing.

 Continue to - [Exercise 2 - Build the Object Page](../ex2/README.md)